Slides 📊

 Blocking: Advanced Control for Known Confounders

-Sometimes we know that certain characteristics of our experimental units will strongly influence the response, even though these characteristics aren’t what we want to study.
+Sometimes we know that certain characteristics of the experimental units will strongly influence the response, even though these characteristics aren’t what we want to study.
 These extraneous variables are sometimes controlled by grouping experimental units into blocks based on similar extraneous characteristics, then performing the experiment within each block.
 By comparing experimental results in a block of shared characteristics, we remove the possibility that any patterns in the results are due to the extraneous variable.

 Blocking is explored in more detail in Section 8.3.